 What happens?
 A hot mess of plummeting team performance.

 Eventually, team members stop giving the leader vital information needed to succeed.
 They are afraid of the public and private lashing or consequences.
 Who blames them?

 A leader who primarily ‘influences’ with fear is one of the most destructive people in any organization of any size.
-It can spread like wildfire and causes overall chaos – mainly do the break in the communication of vital information.
+It can spread like wildfire and causes overall chaos – mainly due to barriers of communication of vital information.